1. About sodium valproate

 If taken during pregnancy, sodium valproate can cause problems for a baby's development, including birth defects and long term learning difficulties.
 For this reason, sodium valproate is not recommended if there's a chance that you could become pregnant.

 For women and girls of childbearing age, if you do need to take sodium valproate then your doctor will put you on Prevent, the valproate pregnancy prevention programme.

 The valproate pregnancy prevention programme is very important and is still running during the coronavirus (COVID-19) pandemic.

 You should be reviewed every year by your doctor or nurse who will talk to you by video or phone call if you cannot attend your surgery in person.
 They will assess whether you need to continue taking sodium valproate or whether it is possible to change your medicine.

 If you do need to continue sodium valproate then you must be using reliable contraception, even if you are not currently sexually active.
 Your doctor or nurse can advise you about reliable contraception.
 You will be asked to sign a form to say that you are using contraception and understand the risks of becoming pregnant while taking sodium valproate.

 It's important to get advice as soon as possible if you think you are pregnant or might become pregnant while taking sodium valproate.
 However, do not stop taking your medicine suddenly without talking to your doctor first.

 2. Key facts

-- It's usual to take sodium valproate once or twice a day.
+- You'll usually take sodium valproate once or twice a day.
 You can take it with or without food.

 - You'll usually start on a low dose.
 Your dose will gradually increase over a few days or weeks.

 - Valproic acid and semisodium valproate are similar to sodium valproate and work in the same way.
-However these medicines are used to treat different illnesses and doses will vary.
+However these medicines are used to treat different conditions and doses will vary.

 3. Who can and cannot take sodium valproate